Where do I find recipes for kids’ lunchboxes that are also gluten-free?

 And now, thanks to my gluten-free girl, I have founded and authored this blog, dedicated to gluten-free kids’ food, with a specific focus on the mightiest of challenges – the school lunchbox.

 I like to cook, but am by no means an expert.
 Nor do I have any dietary or medical expertise.
 In fact, in my past lives as a lawyer and musician, my expertise lies far from the kitchen.
 So here I am, a mum of three kids, about as time-poor as everyone else, and looking for a bit of inspiration.
-I hope that by writing this blog I can share my ideas with you and that you may have some ideas to share with me.
+I hope that through this blog I can share my ideas with you and that you may have some ideas to share with me.

 Yep, a kid going gluten-free requires organisation and forward thinking.
 Yep, sometimes it’s hard, sometimes it’s tiring.
 And yep, sometimes she frets about her dietary restrictions.
 But nup, I don’t have a single regret.
 Not ever.
 She’s happy, healthy, sparky, funny, witty and just a wee bit crazy.
 Just the way I love her.